mggg/mggg.github.io/people/mduchin/teaching.md

 	* I'm a huge fan of [Canada/USA Mathcamp](http://www.mathcamp.org/) for high school students, where I used to visit and teach every summer before I started running my own summer programs more regularly.
 It has spun off the truly excellent
 [Bridge to Enter Advanced Mathematics](http://beamath.org/) program, which is focused on cultivating talent in younger kids in New York and L.A.
 These programs are really worthy of your support!
-* Super old teaching evals
+* Super old teaching evals, for some reason
 	* Archived teaching evaluation pages from the University of Chicago ([Topics](https://web.archive.org/web/20060710002701/http://www.math.uchicago.edu/~mduchin/evals/112.htm) / [Calc I](https://web.archive.org/web/20060715195655/http://www.math.uchicago.edu/~mduchin/evals/151.htm) / [Calc II](https://web.archive.org/web/20060703164626/http://www.math.uchicago.edu/~mduchin/evals/152.htm))